illusion12321/orchestrate-php/README.md

 - When adding a field for a date, suffix it with '_date' or other [supported prefixes](https://orchestrate.io/docs/apiref#sorting-by-date);
 - Avoid using dashes in properties names, not required, but makes easier to be accessed direcly in JS or PHP, without need to wrap in [] or {};
 - If applicable, remember you can use a composite key like `{deviceID}_{sensorID}_{timestamp}` for your KeyValue keys, as the List query supports key filtering.
 More info here: https://orchestrate.io/blog/2014/05/22/the-primary-key/ and API here: https://orchestrate.io/docs/apiref#keyvalue-list;

+## Postscript

+This client is actively maintained.
+I am using to develop the next version of [typo/graphic posters](https://www.typographicposters.com) and should be using in more projects at work.

+That project is on [Phalcon](http://phalconphp.com/en/) so any heads up into creating a proper ODM for Orchestrate are appreciated.